 Dr. Lori Mills completed her Ph.D. in Clinical Psychology from the University of Louisville.
 She teaches psychology and counseling and is the director of the Master of Science in Counseling program at Milligan.

-Dr. Mills spends her time trying to trying to survive as the only estrogen-based life form in her household of 6.
-Her family consists of her husband, Cort, her sons Gibson, Cooper, and Camden, and her Trinidadian son, Milligan student Adrian Hall.
-She loves reading, spending time with her family, and she loves sports of all kinds.
+Dr. Mills spends her time trying to trying to survive as the only estrogen-based life form in her family of 5.
+Her family consists of her husband, Cort, and her sons Gibson, Cooper, and Camden.
+She loves reading and spending time with her family, and she loves sports of all kinds.

 Bruce Montgomery, 423.461.8776